PtrMan/AGI-X0/README.md

 # AGI-X0
-Named for a lack of a name
+Named for a lack of a name.
+Is not an AGI because a lot of things are missing.

 Not that Utterly broken anymore.